alejandroacevedo2305/AgenticChallenge/README.md

 1. Push all your code to your forked repository on GitHub and ensure it is public.
 2. Send the link to your repository back to us.
 3.  **The Most Important Part:** Fill out the `DESIGN_CHOICES.md` file in detail.
 We want to understand your thought process, the trade-offs you made, and what you would do next.

+**⏰ Time Management:** We respect your time!
+If you're approaching the 3-4 hour mark and haven't finished implementing everything, that's completely fine.
+Simply document what you would do next in the `DESIGN_CHOICES.md` file.
+We're more interested in your architectural thinking and problem-solving approach than a fully polished implementation.

 Good luck!